sbhadsavle/Spark/README.md

 $ hadoop/scp-setup-script.sh
 ```

-SSH into the namenode and datanodes:
+SSH into the namenode and datanodes in separate terminals:

 ```
 $ ssh hnamenode